aryanpal134/WoofWalk/README.md

 # Privacy Policy

-WoofWalk required access to your device's location in order to track the walk and gather data regarding the walk.
+WoofWalk requires access to your device's location in order to track the walk and gather data regarding the walk.
 This data is solely for the user's eyes and is not used by any person besides the user for any purpose.